Results Registry

 Narrative Summary

 Landauer's principle states that erasing one bit of information dissipates a minimum of kT ln2 of energy as heat.
 This is experimentally confirmed in silicon systems but has never been directly tested at biological cellular scale during natural information processing events.
 If the framework is correct that information processing is a universal substrate operation, biological neural information processing should produce the same thermodynamic signature.
-This test would be the first direct confirmation that biological computation obeys the same entropy-information relation as physical systems, which would be a foundational result for the information-first framework independently of any other claims.
+This test would be the first direct confirmation that biological computation obeys the same entropy-information relation as physical systems.

 Summary Overview